jedld/droiuby-doo/README.md

     drby gopack

 3. If successful, droiuby should boot and load your "hello world" app.
-If it does not you may attempt to run droiuby manually from your phone and then repeat step 2.
+If it does not, you may attempt to run droiuby manually from your phone and then repeat step 2.

 Testing without the Android SDK
 ===============================